 6. What was the whole process of applying for the rent subsidy like?

 "It was a long and complicated process, to be honest.
 I had to register at the municipality and get the BSN number.
 Then, I had to fight through the Dutch online forms and in the end, I had to prove my renting costs.
 I don’t want to scare you but it took me six months until I finally received my allowance because I made some mistakes on the way and authorities, unfortunately, aren’t always the quickest communicators.
-In the end, I received all the money from the past months in a bulk which was nice though!"
+In the end, I received all the money from the past months in bulk which was nice though!"